Binary Classification from Positive-Confidence Data: Pconf classification

-Equation \eqref{eq:risk-Pconf} does not include the expectation over negative samples, but only includes the expectation over positive samples and their confidence values.
+if we have $p(y=+1|\bmx) \neq 0$ for all $\bmx$ sampled from $p(\bmx)$. \end{theorem} A proof is given in Appendix \ref{sec:proof_pconftheorem} in the supplementary material.
+Equation \eqref{eq:risk-Pconf} does not include the expectation over negative data, but only includes the expectation over positive data and their confidence values.
 Furthermore, when \eqref{eq:risk-Pconf} is minimized with respect to $g$, unknown $\pi_+$ is a proportional constant and thus can be safely ignored.
+Conceptually, the assumption of $p(y=+1|\bmx)\neq 0$ is implying that the support of the negative distribution is the same or is included in the support of the positive distribution.

-Based on this, we propose the following empirical risk minimization formulation for Pconf classification:
+Based on this, we propose the following ERM framework for Pconf classification:

 It might be tempting to consider a similar empirical formulation as follows:

 Equation \eqref{ERM-biased} means that we weigh the positive loss with positive-confidence $r_i$ and the negative loss with negative-confidence $1-r_i$.
 This is quite natural and may look straightforward at a glance.
 However, if we simply consider the population version of the objective function of \eqref{ERM-biased}, we have